clojure/data.json/README.md

 ----------------------------------------

 * Release [2.5.1] on 2024-Nov-26
-  * Fix: `read` of number followed by EOF can break subsequent read from seeing EOF
+  * Fix: `read` of JSON number followed by EOF can break subsequent read on supplier PBR from seeing EOF
-  * In `read`, update docstring to specify minimum buffer size when PushbackReader supplied
+  * Fix: `read` docstring updated to specify minimum buffer size when PushbackReader supplied (64)
 * Release [2.5.0] on 2023-Dec-21
   * Fix [DJSON-50]: `read` can take a PushbackReader for repeated read use case
   * Fix `write` docstring to add `:indent` option added in [DJSON-18]